ashinn/chibi-scheme/README.md

 If you want to try out chibi-scheme without installing, be sure to set `LD_LIBRARY_PATH` so it can find the shared libraries.

+If you want to install the package into a dedicated directory for packaging or exploration purposes, you still need to supply the PREFIX variable containing the final location of the executables.

+    make PREFIX=/path/to/install/
+    sudo make PREFIX=/path/to/install/ DESTDIR=/tmp/dir install

 For more detailed documentation, run `make doc` and see the generated *doc/chibi.html*.